 The staff of CRS provides knowledgeable assistance in the setup and operation of employee’s personal computer equipment, and will install University-approved software, hardware and peripherals, and provide hardware and software diagnostics.
 CRS can help you setup dial-in access, direct network connections, or wireless connections to the University Computer Network.

 You can also take your personal computers into Computer Repair Services for repair.
-The only charge will be if you need to purchase a part for your computer.
+Beginning July 1, 2014, University students, faculty, and staff will be charged a $25 fee for repair to personally owned computers.
+(Parts are extra).
 For more information, call 339-972-7626 or http://www.uakron.edu/dts/computer-repair-services.dot

 You will need to set up special programs to fully access UA services via the internet.
 For additional information and to acquire the software, see VPN at: http://support.uakron.edu/